Tobdu399/clines/README.md

 # CLines

-Program for calculating the amount of lines in files in a directory
+Python program for calculating the amount of lines in the files found in the current directory

 ---